grampelberg/kty/README.md

   embedded devices.

 kty is an SSH server written in rust which provides a TUI-based dashboard that maps Kubernetes concepts to SSH.
-It relies on OpenID providers such as Github or Google to verify your identity.
+It relies on OpenID providers such as GitHub or Google to verify your identity.
 Kubernetes RBAC validates access, just like `kubectl` does, respecting your organizational policies.